imcs-compsim/MIRCO/README.md

 ```bash
 <buildDir>/make
 ```
-The ´bem´ executable will be created in the build directory.
+The ´<bem>´ executable will be created in the build directory.

 ## Run unit tests